 Since no one wants their profits to be in red.
 You, as a baker, reach to the flour producer and set an agreement that says you will buy flour in a year’s time for a fixed price.
 Simple, right?

 As you may know, there are a few types of futures contracts and here they are.

 2. Stock Index Futures.

 5. Currency Futures.

-A forward contract is a type of derivates that is set to help to buy or sell something in a future date.
+A forward contract is a type of derivates that is set to help to buy or sell something on a future date.
 Due to the nature of these customized contracts, they are non-standardized.
 And they don’t trade in a centralized exchange.

-Coffee beans is priced at $3.
+Coffee beans are priced at $3.
 And you don’t want to reduce your profit marks if the price of beans goes up.
 So you reach the coffee bean producer and set an agreement for it.
 To buy it at the same price over a period of six months.

 There are a few types of forward contracts too.
-As AMEX US article says: there are 4 major types.
+As the AMEX US article says: there are 4 major types.

 1. Long-Dated Forward.

 2. Non-Deliverable Forward.